Search the Health Library

 Who should get a mastectomy?

-Mastectomy is the removal of the breast, including the nipple and areola.
-Women who are advised to have mastectomy instead of lumpectomy are women who have:
+Mastectomy is the removal of the entire breast.
+Women who are usually advised to have mastectomy instead of lumpectomy are women who have:

 - Had radiation to the breast